 One key to book publishing is making sure your title is priced similarly to titles like yours in order to be competitive.
 If you can price your book for slightly less than other books in its genre, yours may have a competitive edge when potential buyers try to decide between your book and another.
 Don’t cut the price too drastically.
 You still want to make sure you’re compensated at the rate that traditional publishers have valued books like yours, but if you can decrease the price by a small margin, it may help influence the consumer’s purchase.

 Review Formats and Trim Sizes

 While you’re at the bookstore, make sure to compare other trim sizes and formats to see if there’s something better suited for the book you’ve written.
-Maybe you thought you’d print a book in the 6 x 9 trim size, but discover that’s not a popular size in your genre.
+Maybe you thought you’d print a book in the 6x9 trim size, but discover that’s not a popular size in your genre.
 Maybe you thought you’d print a book that was spiral bound but find that the books it’d be shelved with are all perfect bound.

 Don’t Price Yourself Out of Book Sales

-The easiest way to manipulate your P&L is in the price of your book, but you never want to price your book higher than the competition in order to turn a final book-by-book profit.
+The easiest way to manipulate your P&L is in the price of your book, but you never want to make the mistake of pricing your book higher than the competition in order to turn a final book-by-book profit.
 If you aren’t making as much as you’d like in the end, play with the other aspects of your book such as the paper, binding type, or laminate.
 With that said, don’t do anything so extreme as to make your book an anomaly in its category.
-One of our most helpful tips for getting a book published is to make sure it fits in your genre.
+One of our most helpful tips for published a book is to make sure it fits in your genre.
 You want your book to stand out, but not in a way that makes it peculiar or unfamiliar to the readers who typically buy that type of book or in a way that makes it difficult to stock in its appropriate bookstore section.
 There are other ways to make your book stand out in its category; format shouldn’t be one of them.